allegheny-college-cmpsc-200-fall-2024/course-materials/CODE_OF_CONDUCT.md

 >
 > If you don’t have access to the information you need to improve things, how
 > can you fix them?
 A free exchange of information,
-> particularly when the information was in the form of a computer program, allow
-> ed for greater overall creativity.
+> particularly when the information was in the form of a computer program, allowed for greater overall creativity.
 When you were
 > working on a machine .... which came with almost no software, everyone would furiously
 > write systems programs to make programming easier—Tools to Make Tools, kept in the drawer
-> by the conso le for easy access by anyone using the machine.
+> by the console for easy access by anyone using the machine.
 > This prevented the dreaded, time-wasting ritual of reinventing the wheel: instead of everybody writing
 > [their] own version of the same program, the best version would be available to everyone, and everyone would be
 > free to delve into the code and improve on that.